microsoft/TypeScript/doc/spec.md

 }
 ```

-If we were to write out the function type declaration for the ‘BankAccount’ constructor variable, it would have the following form.
+If we were to write out the function type declaration for the 'BankAccount' constructor variable, it would have the following form.

 ```TypeScript
 var BankAccount: new() => BankAccount;
 ```

-The function signature is prefixed with the keyword ‘new’ indicating that the ‘BankAccount’ function must be called as a constructor.
-It is possible for a function’s type to have both call and constructor signatures.
+The function signature is prefixed with the keyword 'new' indicating that the 'BankAccount' function must be called as a constructor.
+It is possible for a function's type to have both call and constructor signatures.
 For example, the type of the built-in JavaScript Date object includes both kinds of signatures.

-If we want to start our bank account with an initial balance, we can add to the ‘BankAccount’ class a constructor declaration.
+If we want to start our bank account with an initial balance, we can add to the 'BankAccount' class a constructor declaration.

 ```TypeScript
 class BankAccount {